 Vegan Food In Turkey – What Turkish Food Is Vegan

 So, what Turkish food is vegan-friendly?
-We’ve already mentioned gözleme and hummus, but here are a few other tasty vegan foods in Turkey you can sink your teeth into.
+We’ve already mentioned gözleme and hummus, but here are a few other tasty vegan foods you can sink your teeth into in Türkiye.

 The name of this dish translates to “raw meatball.”
 The great thing about this dish is that it has no meat at all!
 It’s mostly a mixture of pomegranate juice and bulgur wheat.
 Oh, and it’s delicious!
 This popular street food is ubiquitous and relatively affordable.